Paul Grice: Life

-Born and raised in Harborne (now a suburb of Birmingham), in the United Kingdom, he was educated at Clifton College and then at Corpus Christi College, Oxford.
+Born in Birmingham, Grice was educated at Clifton College and then at Corpus Christi College, Oxford.
 After a brief period teaching at Rossall School, he went back to Oxford, firstly as a graduate student at Merton College from 1936 to 1938, and then as a Lecturer, Fellow and Tutor from 1938 at St John's College.
 Among his pupils was P.F.
 Strawson, who he would later collaborate with.
 During the Second World War Grice served in the Royal Navy; after the war he returned to his Fellowship at St John's, which he held until 1967.
 In that year, he moved to the United States to take up a professorship at the University of California, Berkeley, where he taught until his death in 1988.
 He returned to the UK in 1979 to give the John Locke lectures on Aspects of Reason.
 He reprinted many of his essays and papers in his valedictory book, Studies in the Way of Words (1989).

 Grice married Kathleen Watson in 1942; they had two children.